grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 }
 ```

-Using the same API is even possible to get any already set user-defined and/or system-defined tag:
+Using the same API, it is also possible to retrieve any already set user-defined and/or system-defined tag:

 ```javascript
 import exec from 'k6/execution'